temporalio/temporal/docs/worker-versioning.md

 one Build ID to another.

 The only limitation is that, as of now, redirect rules with unversioned source is not supported.
-Hence, if you want to redirect you long-running unversioned Workflows to a Build ID that is not possible.
+Hence, if you want to redirect your long-running unversioned Workflows to a Build ID that is not possible.
 (This may change in the future.)

 ### Migrating from Version Sets